-This EU-funded project ROCK (Regeneration and Optimization of Cultural heritage in creative and Knowledge cities) is designed to support transformation and sustainability of historic city centers through environmental and social process changes.
-The goal is to demonstrate how city centers in Europe should serve as living laboratories where innovators—guided by cultural heritage— experiment with new models of urban regeneration, non-traditional financing methods and collective ownership.
+This EU-funded project ROCK (Regeneration and Optimization of Cultural heritage in creative and Knowledge cities) is designed to support the transformation and sustainability of historic city centres through environmental and social process changes.
+The goal is to demonstrate how city centres in Europe should serve as living laboratories where innovators—guided by cultural heritage— experiment with new models of urban regeneration, non-traditional financing methods and collective ownership.
 More than 30 European participants collaborate in the ROCK project, including the cities of Bologna, Athens, Cluj, Eindhoven, Liverpool, Turin and Vilnius.

 SMARTiP (Smart Metropolitan Areas Realized Through Innovation and People)

-This European project SMARTiP (Smart Metropolitan Areas Realized Through Innovation and People) used open innovation initiatives to investigate co-creation of new public services.
+This European project SMARTiP (Smart Metropolitan Areas Realized Through Innovation and People) used open innovation initiatives to investigate the co-creation of new public services.
 A series of pilot projects covered thematic areas of smart mobility, smart engagement and smart environment.
 Project participants explored how to build smart city ecosystem strengths and a process for the design of inclusive, replicable and scalable services.
 Partners in the project included the European Network of Living Labs (ENoLL) and the cities of Bologna, Cologne, Ghent and Manchester.

 Bologna was a partner in this ambitious project to collaborate on a trans-European solution for open innovation systems.
-The project goals included facilitating provision of citizen-centric third-party services (by opening public digital assets and infrastructure) and developing an integrated technology platform to offer new public services through an Open Apps City Store.
+The project goals included facilitating the provision of citizen-centric third-party services (by opening public digital assets and infrastructure) and developing an integrated technology platform to offer new public services through an Open Apps City Store.
 Although the iCity project did not meet all its technology objectives, it delivered unexpected success in terms of demonstrating the value of platform management for outsourced public services and revealing opportunities for the platform to serve as an educational tool.
 The project also mobilized a “new elite of technological citizens” who strengthened urban social networks and opened opportunities for digital empowerment.

 Bologna's experience demonstrates how a city that starts from a digital city vision and deployment of top-down technology solutions can accomplish a transition to more holistic strategies which: